Impulse Theater Festival: Orientation and concept since 2018

+In the "Showcase" the guest performances selected by the Impulse advisory board are shown.
+Presented are "challenging works that represent a variety of different theater forms and aesthetics, and precisely in this diversity are exemplary for the independent scene."
+The advisory board consists of the artistic direction and dramaturgy of Impulse, regional scouts, and an audience scout from the respective showcase partner.
+Thus, since 2018, the Impulse Theater Festival is once again a juried festival.

 Competition from 1990 to 2011

 Until 2011, an independent jury, together with the artistic director, selected the festival's participant productions.
 In addition, a prize jury reviewed the works shown during the festival and awarded various prizes.
 In 2011, in honour of the festival founder of the Dietmar N. Schmidt Prize was awarded for the best artistic performance of 1500 euros.